 For most people with horses in the UK, the best option is to design your own barn and stable complexes.
 This way, you can ensure that your barn or stable meets your needs, down to the very last detail.
 It will matter much less whether it is classed as a barn or a stable – what will matter is that it is a high-quality building that has been designed to fit your specific requirements.
 Having the right stabling, barns, outhouses and ancillary buildings can help transform your horse care, making it more of a pleasure and less of a chore.

-We are a household name in timber buildings and often work with our clients to design stables and barns from scratch.
+We are a household name in timber and Stable buildings and often work with our clients to design stables and barns from scratch.
 We have our own design team who are specialised in listening to what you need and transforming this into a design.
 There were around 19 million equestrian consumers in the UK as of 2015 (and this figure had remained fairly constant for the 20 years beforehand), so there are lots of horse owners and riders to please.
 Very few of these owners are going to want or need exactly the same thing from their stabling and this is why a bespoke design is so beneficial.
 We work with horse owners who know exactly what they want, and we work with those who are buying their first pony, ensuring that all stables and barns are bespoke to the individual.

 Talk to us about stables, barns, your horses and your needs.
 We are more than happy to offer no obligation advice and chat about your options.
+Discover our selection of wood stables for sale, tailored to meet your needs.

-Call 01233 884502, email info@nationalstables.co.uk or send us a message and we will respond ASAP.
+Call 01233 740944, email info@nationalstables.co.uk, or send us a message, and we will respond ASAP.

 Get in touch